What Is A Superior Hypogastric Plexus Block?

 If no pain relief occurs, this means that your pain is being caused by something else or originates elsewhere.

-How is a Superior Hypogastric Plexus Block performed?
+How Is A Superior Hypogastric Plexus Block Performed?

 You will lie face down on the procedure table and a pillow will be placed under your abdomen to slightly flatten out your lower back.
 Two needles are inserted for this block using X-ray (fluoroscopic) guidance.